-Caribbean Aviation Training Institute, Inc., CATI, a private vocational and post-secondary school, unique in its class, has the fundamental objective to offer to the Puerto Rican society and of the Caribbean, a variety of medium and short courses focused exclusively in providing the needs of the employer with skilled workers that are prepared, responsible, dedicated and with the knowledge to support the airline and travel industry needs.
+Caribbean Aviation Training Institute, Inc., CATI, private vocational and post-secondary school for aviation mechanics, maintenance and avionics, has the fundamental objective to offer to the Puerto Rican society and of the Caribbean, United States of America and Internationally, a variety of medium and short educational programs focused exclusively in providing the needs of the employer with skilled workers that are prepared, responsible, dedicated and with the knowledge to support the airline and travel industry needs.
 Our strategy relies in the concept of education by learning thru an "on the job" training approach.
 Our mission is defined on the institutional philosophy in which all human beings have the potential and the innate capacity to successfully obtain their fundamental aspirations of life and progress, only needing the support and the opportunity to reach it.